Case Studies

 © 2024 Claes Oldebnurg

 This large-scale sculpture by UK artist Lynn Chadwick, had lived its life at a family home by the ocean in San Diego, California.
-Over time the patina had suffered being nearby the ocean.
-So, the owner of this work needed to move out of her home and into assisted living this bronze needed to be sold.
-This successful sale was the result of a strong network and research to identify the best-selling plan.
-This involved shipping the work overseas to a UK bronze foundry recognized by the artist’s estate as the venue to give the work a new patina.
+Over time the patina had suffered being nearby the ocean from salt, sun and birds.
+So, when the owner of this work needed to move out of her home and into assisted living this bronze needed to be sold.

-It became clear, if one uses the wrong foundry, the market will not accept it.
-If one chooses not to restore it, one reduces the potential buyer pool significantly as many collectors do not want to take a rigorous restoration.
+As one of Chadwick’s most significant and monumental works of the period, choosing the right foundry to re-patina the sculpture was the nucleus of the works achieving its full value.
+If one used the wrong foundry, the market would not accept it, and it would either fail to sell or undersell.
+If one chose not to restore it, the potential buyer pool would be significantly reduced as many collectors do not want to take a rigorous restoration.

 Lynn Chadwick, R.A.
 (1914-2003)